mini-programmer/Better-Sploop-Script/Download Script.md

-First, If it show a popup just keep pressing the X it will probably show up like 3 times or more/less but it stops showing up some time then just do the captcha and then click on "Pular Captcha" and then it wil lredirect you to another page, its an waiting page it will show (Numbers of seconds) Segundos just wait the Number reach 0 and then click on "Obter Link" and Done!
+First, If it show a popup just keep pressing the X it will probably show up like 3 times or more/less but it stops showing up some time then just do the captcha and then click on "Pular Captcha" and then it will redirect you to another page, its an waiting page it will show (Numbers of seconds) Segundos just wait the Number reach 0 and then click on "Obter Link" and Done!